This chocolate gingerbread bundt cake smothered with rich chocolate glaze is perfect for Christmas!

 - Beat in the yolks, one at a time.

 - Add the cooled melted chocolate, treacle and stem ginger syrup and beat until incorportated.

-- Fold in the flour, ground almonds, bicarbonate of soda and spices.
+- Fold in the flour, ground almonds, bicarbonate of soda, chopped stem ginger and spices.

 - Add a third of the whisked eggs into the batter and beat to loosen.
 Fold in the remaining egg whites.

 - Transfer to prepared tin and level.
 Tap the tin on the counter.

 - Bake for 40-45 minutes until firm on top and coming away from sides of the tin.
 Cool in the tin for 10 minutes and carefully turn out onto a cooling rack.

 - Melt the chocolate and butter over a pot of barely simmering water.
 Add the gem ginger syrup and stir until smooth.

 - Pour the chocolate glaze over the cooled cake and decorate with sprinkles or gingerbread cookies.